vladfaust/migrate.cr/README.md

 - Actual migration version is stored in a database table `"version"` (can be changed) with a single value `"version"` (can be changed as well).
 - CLI removed.

-This shard **is not compatible** with [micrate.cr](https://github.com/juanedi/micrate), because it uses diferrent notations in SQL files (`-- !migrate Up` instead of `-- !micrate Up`) and db scheme (see above).
+This shard **is not compatible** with [micrate.cr](https://github.com/juanedi/micrate), because it uses diferrent notations in SQL files (`-- +migrate Up` instead of `-- !micrate Up`) and db scheme (see above).
 In fact, if you really want, you can transfer your existing app to Migrate, but this will require some manual changes.

 ## Installation